SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts/use-case-01/README.md

     </pre>

   - **Postcondition**
-    - Existing pod deployments continue running without disruption.
+    - Existing elasticsearch and kibana deployments continue running without disruption.
-	- New pods are deployed with new Kubernetes version.
+	- New nodes and pods are restarted with new Kubernetes version.

 ## Outcome